azvast/evm-arbitrage-bot/README.md

 If you have any question, please read the issues first.
 You may find your answer there.

-# AMM Arbitrageur
+# EVM Arbitrage Bot

-An arbitrageur contract can be used to argitrage between Uniswap V2 like AMMs.
-For Chinese: [中文说明](./README-cn.md)
+A flashbot contract can be used to argitrage between Uniswap V2 like AMMs.

 ## The rationale